Find out how to fill out the Tenancy Tribunal form and what supporting information you need to provide.

 • quote the law

-• provide specific sections of the Residential Tenancies Act.
+• provide specific sections of the Residential Tenancies Act 1986 (the Act).

 What supporting documents do I need?